 Fear of public speaking is incredibly common, and not just in those with anxiety.
 While anxiety tends to fuel public speaking fears, nearly anyone can suffer from this type of phobia.
-Public speaking anxiety is one of the most common fears shared amongst most of the general population, and unfortunately these days few people have the tools necessary to overcome this fear.
+Public speaking anxiety is one of the most common fears shared among the general population, and unfortunately these days few people have the tools necessary to overcome this fear.

 What Causes Fear of Public Speaking?

-Public speaking fear can only be reinforced as well.
+Public speaking fears are also frequently reinforced.
 No one gives a perfect speech.
-If you go up there and do a great job, but make a few mistakes, your mind tends to focus on the mistakes, and your fear is then confirmed.
+If you go up there and do a great job but make a few mistakes, your mind tends to focus on the mistakes, and your fear is then confirmed.

 In addition, there is reason to believe that the modern day lifestyle makes glossophobia more common than it had been in the past.
 Consider the following:

-- More and more people spend their free time in less public situations, like online, which requires not only no public speaking, but also allows for complete anonymity.
+- More and more people spend their free time in less public situations, like online, which not only reduces public social interactions but also allows for complete anonymity.
 Those that spend a lot of time online become less used to the idea of talking in public and being judged.

-- More and more people have work related communication that requires less speaking in public as well.
+- Increasingly, people have work-related communication that requires fewer public speaking engagements.
 Now you can send emails, talk on the phone, or use online workrooms.
 No longer do you need to worry as much about others looking at you and judging you, which is a problem for future public speakers because it means less experience speaking in public.